friedger/info_tokens/docs/how_to_buy/README.md

-# How to buy ThreeFold tokens?
+# How to buy ThreeFold Tokens (TFT)?

-There are actually two options to buy ThreeFold tokens:
+Options to buy ThreeFold Tokens:
 - [From Mazraa farm (Credit card, Wire Transfer to UAE)](/how_to_buy/mazraa.md)
 - [Buy from an online exchange (Multiple options)](/how_to_buy/buy_from_exchange.md)
 - [Using BTC-Alpha (BTC)](/how_to_buy/btc-alpha.md)